giussepi/INCREMENTAL-LC-KSVD/README.md

 ## Development

+When using Atlas things works smoothly; however, MKL works so much faster!.
+So the following notes are focused on the case when using the MKL.

 1. For some unknown reason numpy must be imported always before spams to avoid the importation error `_spams_wrap.cpython-36m-x86_64-linux-gnu.so: undefined symbol: slasrt_`